 Writing can be an absorbing and very enjoyable activity.
 It can also be an emotional roller coaster, especially for writers who lack confidence.
 A severe lack of confidence can interfere with the ability to write.

 A writer may experience wonderful periods when words flow with ease and something significant is created.
-On the other hand, the writer may also experience periods when the rush of ideas stalls, the writing seems stilted or inconsequential and the possibility of creating anything of value seems remote.
+On the other hand, the writer may also experience periods when the rush of ideas stalls, the writing seems stilted or inconsequential, and the possibility of creating anything of value seems remote.

 Another emotional challenge for writers is the presence of negative feedback and rejection, which every writer experiences at times.
 For some people, criticism and failure are very demoralizing.

 Writing is a very personal activity.
 Factors that increase confidence in some people might not do so in others.
 In general, though, the following tips and suggestions should make a writer feel more confident and help them to achieve personal success in writing.
-They work for me!

 Like a writer who lacks confidence, a confident writer may still experience emotional highs and lows, but the lows are generally less intense and shorter in duration.
 Confidence gives resiliency to the ups and downs of writing.

-Set Writing Goals and Practice New Writing Techniques
+Set Writing Goals and Try New Techniques

 Becoming a more frequent or more creative writer can be a big help for building confidence.
 Activities that help a writer attain these goals are very valuable.